 - CC debugger, either standalone or built into a DKBLE kit (see the Updating Firmware section below)

 Also, for those of you looking to use this with an Arduino or similar prototyping environment, check out the BGLib code library and examples for Arduino and other platforms:

 The BLE113 is a Bluetooth Smart module targeted for small and low-power sensors and accessories.
 It integrates all features required for a Bluetooth Smart application, including Bluetooth radio, software stack, and GATT-based profiles.
 The BLE113 Bluetooth Smart module can also host end-user applications, which means no external micro controller is required in size or price constrained devices.
 Moreover, it has flexible hardware interfaces to connect to different peripherals and sensors and can be powered directly from a standard 3V coin cell battery or a pair of AAA batteries.

 In the lowest power sleep mode it merely consumes 500 nA and will wake up within a few hundred microseconds.

 The BLE113 Bluetooth Smart module consumer approximately 30% less power and is smaller than the BLE112 Bluetooth Smart Module.

-These breakout boards come with a non-default firmware image flashed on them, appropriate for UART BGAPI-based control from a low-power microcontroller with no flow control capability.
+These breakout boards come with a non-factory-default firmware image flashed on them, appropriate for UART BGAPI-based control from a low-power microcontroller with no flow control capability.
 The full source for this exact firmware is published on Github.